All posts by Ben Doughney

 Mission Heights Junior College is open for students in Years 7 to 10.
 MHJC will not enroll students under the age of 10 years.

-An Information Evening for prospective students enrolling for 2024 will be held on 2nd Aug 2023 from 6pm to 7pm.
+An Information Evening for prospective students enrolling for 2025 will be held on Wednesday 7th August from 6:00pm to 7:15pm.
 This will be a good opportunity to meet the principal, members of staff and students and go on a tour of the school.

 IN ZONE STUDENTS

-In zone students can enrol by following the link to our enrolment form below.
+In zone students can enrol by following the link to our 2 stage enrolment form below.
 Before you begin the enrolment process, please ensure you have digital copies of the documents below ready.
 Please note that we cannot accept an enrolment without these documents.

+If you do not receive an email link to your email when using the online enrolment form, please check your spam box.
 If you have any enquiries, please contact us at enrolment@mhjc.school.nz please note we cannot answer technical queries at this email address.

 Technical Problems when Enrolling